-The PCOM course catalog contains dteails regarding the curriculum.
+The PCOM course catalog contains details regarding the curriculum.
 Visit our course catalogs page to download the most recent catalog.

 Yes, we will accept AP credits as long as your undergraduate institution gives you credit for it and it is on your transcript.

 You can find out more information regarding the residency merger here.

-The Faculty Committee on Admissions follows a holistic approach in reviewing applications for the DO program at Philadelphia College of Osteopathic Medicine and Georgia Campus - PCOM.
+The Faculty Committee on Admissions follows a holistic approach in reviewing applications for the DO program.
 Our committee members look not only at grades and test scores when evaluating applications, but also read the entire application as submitted by the applicant, along with the letters of recommendation and personal statements.
 There are no cutoffs or minimums.
 We send supplemental applications to all of our AACOMAS applicants.
 Our admissions process will continue to be what it has been and will be unaffected by the change in the AACOMAS policy.